Are you looking for the best online jobs for college students?

 You can invest a little in online writing courses, the cost of which can start from around $19.
 To help improve your writing, you might also want to invest in writing software like Grammarly or ProWritingAid.
 Basic editing for these programs is free.
 However, to get the premium versions, which offer advanced editing checks, this currently costs $70 per year for ProWritingAid, and plans on Grammarly start at $11.66 per month.

 Freelance writers can make money writing about any topic you can think of; nutrition, school, houses, finance, real estate, music, you name it.
 There’s someone out there who’s willing to pay you for it.
-The fact that you can get paid for writing about any topic, make this one of the ideal online jobs for college students.
+The fact that you can get paid for writing about any topic, makes this one of the ideal online jobs for college students.

 But of course, different topics will earn you more than others.
 Some of the most profitable freelance writing niches are: